 - Train students to use mass spectrometry instruments.

 - Provide service analyses and develop new MS services to meet the needs of faculty and customers.

 - Provide assistance in the writing of internal and external grant proposals involving mass spectrometry.

 The position reports directly to the Department Head.
 The Facility Manager is expected to work closely with a Committee/Faculty Director of the MS Facility to coordinate on operation, training, maintenance, and upgrading of mass spectrometry instrumentation.

-Candidates must have a Ph.D. in chemistry with a concentration in mass spectrometry and at least one year of post-graduation experience.
-Must have strong knowledge and experience with MS instrumentation using all modern ionization methods and HPLC-MS hyphenation techniques.
+Candidates must have a Ph.D. in chemistry, no post-graduation experience required, or an M.S. with at least four years of post-graduation experience.
+Must have experience and/or strong knowledge of MS instrumentation using all modern ionization methods and HPLC-MS hyphenation techniques.
+Excellent organization and management skills.
 Excellent communication skills with a diverse clientele are required.

 This is an eleven month, annually renewable position, with full benefits.
 Salary is commensurate with experience with starting salary in the range of $75-90k.

 To apply, please visit UConn Jobs online application system at: https://academicjobsonline.org/ajo/jobs/9767.
-For full consideration, upload a cover letter, detailed CV, service statement including service philosophy, service experience, lab management plans, commitment to effective service, concepts for new method development, etc. and names and contact information for three professional references.
+For full consideration, upload a cover letter, detailed CV, service statement including service philosophy, service experience, lab management plans, commitment to effective service, concepts for new method development, etc. and names and contact information for three professional references (one of them must be your supervisor in your current or immediately prior position.
 Review of applications will begin immediately and will remain open until the position is filled.
 Please include the search number 2018059 with all correspondence.

 Employment of the successful candidate is contingent upon the successful completion of a pre-employment background check.
 (Search # 2018059).